Jash-2000/Simulation_Optimization_of_wireless_charging_station_locations_for_electric_taxis/wireless_charging/Readme.md

    2. In julia terminal (REPL):
         julia> include("main.jl")

-   3. In code editors supporting Julia Plugins ( VS Code or JUNO-Atom):
+   3. In code editors supporting Julia Plugins (VS Code or JUNO-Atom):
        * File -> Open Folder -> evrouting
        * Comment the " path " script in main.jl
        * Open Julia terminal inside the editor.
 View the [Official documentation](https://www.julia-vscode.org/)for more help.
        * Use julia main.jl or include("main.jl")

+After a few moments, a Julia prompt will ask you whether you wish to see the animation or not.
+If you are interested in viewing just the simulation, type **"NO" or "no" or "N"**.
+But, in case you wish to see the animation as well, follow the additional instuctions provided in [animation.md](https://bitbucket.org/araith/evrouting/src/master/wireless_charging/animation.md).

 ---